Credins Bank

 Credins Bank is an Albanian bank, established in Albania in March 2003 by a group of businessmen as the first private bank with Albanian capital.
 The head office is located in Tirana.

 In 2021, Credins Bank had a market share of 15.88%, making it the second largest bank in Albania.

-At the end of 2017, the bank had a network of 59 branches and 63 ATM, totalling over 120 locations in Albania.
-Today the bank is the second largest bank in the country in terms of total assets and the largest one in the loan portfolio sector.
-Since 2020 Credins Bank has expanded in Kosovo and currently operates 7 branches.
+In June 2026, the bank had a network of 51 branches and 55 ATMs.
+In December 2025, it was the second largest bank in the country in terms of total assets and the largest in terms of loan portfolio.
+Since 2020 Credins Bank has expanded in Kosovo.

 In November 2017, British-based Amryta Capital LLP bought a 14.9% stake in the bank.

+History

+In January 2003, the Bank of Albania announced that an application submitted for the licensing of the proposed Banka Credins sh.a.
+On 31 March 2003, Credins Bank received Bank of Albania license no. 16, authorising it to conduct banking and financial activity in Albania.

+In 2013, the European Bank for Reconstruction and Development provided the bank with €10 million in financing for on-lending to small and medium-sized enterprises (SME's) and for trade-finance activities.

+Public company registration states that Santo was general director at the time of the bank's establishment and that he was reappointed to the position on 20 January 2009.
+Santo remained chief executive officer and director general until he was shot dead in Tirana on 26 June 2014.
+Following his death, the shareholders' assembly appointed Maltin Korkuti as general director on 17 July 2014.

+In 2017, the Bank of Albania approved UK-based Amryta Capital LLP's acquisition of a 14.9% shareholding interest in Credins Bank through the purchase of BFSE Holding B.V.'s shares for an undisclosed sum.